energietransitie/needforheat-generic-firmware/README.md

 ```

 ### Resetting Wi-Fi provisioning & Proof-of-Possession (pop) identifier
 You can currently only provision a Twomes measurement device once.
 The Wi-Fi network chosen and its credentials are stored persistently and will NOT be erased by uploading new firmware.
-To select another Wi-Fi network, change the network credentials and/or test the provisioniong proces again, you need to erase the memory where these credentials are stored.
-N.B.
-This will also erase the Proof-of-Posession (pop) that is linked to the QR-code.
-So after this step, you also have to
+To select another Wi-Fi network, change the network credentials and/or test the provisioniong proces again, you need to hold the boot button on the ESP32 device down for 10 seconds.
+When you have done this you can see in the console that the device reboots and starts the provisioning process again.
+Doing this does not reset the PoP and bearer/authentication token.
+It will also not have the device activate itself in the API again.
+This will only help with resetting WiFi credentials.
+If you need to reset all the other settings please use the commands below.
 *	Open a command prompt and enter:
 	```shell
 	esptool.py erase_flash